AbuhurairahFaheem/AICP_internship_W6/README.md

 AICP Internship Task Week 6

 Write and test a program or programs for the Wildlife Park:
 Your program or programs must include appropriate prompts for the entry of data.
-Data must be validated on entry.
-All outputs, including error messages, need to be set out clearly and understandably.
-All variables, constants and other identifiers must have meaningful names.
-You will need to complete these three tasks.
-Each task must be fully tested.

 _______________________________________________________________________________________________________________________________
 Task 1 – displaying the ticket options and the extra attractions available Set up your program to: